 Educational Background: Ph.D.
 Northern Illinois University

-Brett hendrickson, Associate Professor
+Brett hendrickson, Professor and department head

 hendribr@lafayette.edu